 - A7.1.2 All students are examined orally on the thesis, the programme of work, and on the field of study in which the programme lies.
 Where appropriate the examination may include specific consideration of the professional skills and competencies acquired.
 Oral examinations are to be conducted in English (except where B1.6 Taught Regulations applies). - A7.1.3 The examination arrangements proposed by the School must be approved by the Research Degrees Board before examination can occur.
-These examination arrangements should be submitted to the Academic Registry at least four months before the student's intended submission date to allow sufficient time for approval and arrangements to be made.
-Exceptionally, where it has not been possible to confirm an examination team prior to the student's intended submission date, then the student will be allowed to submit pending the examination arrangements being approved. - A7.1.4 Where for reasons of ill health, disability or comparable valid cause, the Research
+These examination arrangements should be submitted to the Academic Registry at least four months before the student's intended submission date to allow sufficient time for approval and arrangements to be made. - A7.1.4 Supervisors may, with the consent of the student, attend the oral examination but must not participate in discussion during the examination and must withdraw prior to the deliberations of the examiners on the outcome of the examination. - A7.1.5 All examiners must complete the preliminary reports before the oral examination takes place. - A7.1.6 Where there is a failure to comply with the procedures of the examination process, Research Degree Board may declare the examination null and void and appoint new examiners. - A7.1.7 The University does not allow recording of any oral examinations by any party.